Vatican sanctions Nobel laureate after Timor accusations

 It is unclear whether or when any alleged victims ever came forward to local church, law enforcement or Vatican authorities.

 St. John Paul II accepted Belo’s resignation as apostolic administrator of Dili on Nov.
 26, 2002, when he was 54.
-The Vatican announcement at the time cited canon law that allows bishops under 75 to retire for health reasons or for some other “grave” reasons that make them unable to continue.
+The Vatican announcement at the time cited canon law that allows bishops under the normal retirement age of 75 to retire for health reasons or for some other “grave” reasons that make them unable to continue.

-In 2005, Belo told UCANews, a Catholic news agency, that he resigned because of stress and poor health.

 Belo told UCANews he moved to Mozambique after consulting with the head of the Vatican’s missionary office, Cardinal Cresenzio Sepe, and agreed to work there for a year before returning to East Timor.